AudenHuang/arch/README.md

 • What is the layout of the stack frames of the collatz recurse function?
 Do you notice any interesting differences with the stack frames you found in Part 1?

 ## Remark
-The comments in the files has been alighned in VSCode for the marker to view, so it might not be in alignment on Github
+The comments in the files has been aligned in VSCode for the marker to view, so it might not be in alignment on Github